coffenbacher/mls-data/README.md

 ## Why MLS Data?
 MLS is one of the fastest growing sports leagues in the world, but there is no simple-to-use and open repository for the enormous amounts of data it generates to reside.

-In addition to general interest, <a href="http://fantasy.mlssoccer.com">MLS Fantasy</a> is a popular and complex strategy game.
+In addition to general interest in the data from fans, <a href="http://fantasy.mlssoccer.com">MLS Fantasy</a> is a popular and complex strategy game that relies on statistics.
 This data is designed to be useful for players.

 ## Getting started